wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 ![HTML example](/content/blog/build-a-python-html-parser-for-web-scraping-with-beautiful-soup/html.png)

-As you can see, HTML consists of tags that tell your web browser to do something.
-In this case, your HTML tells your web browser to create a webpage that says "Example.com" at the top, followed by a paragraph of text and a link.
+As you can see, HTML consists of tags.
+The tags tell your web browser to do something.
+In this case, the HTML tells your web browser to create a webpage that says "Example.com" at the top, followed by a paragraph of text and a link.
 If you look at the HTML, you will see "Example.com" is surrounded by `<h1>` and `</h1>`.
 Many HTML tags, like this one, have an opening tag and a closing tag.
 In this case, your browser treats everything in between the tags as a header (the text is bigger and in bold).

-paragraph of text is inside of `<p>` tags.
-A `<p>` tag tells your browser to create a paragraph of text.
-Finally, the information inside the `<a>` tag tells your browser to create a link to https://www.iana.org/domains/example.
-All of this information is wrapped in `<body>`, `<div>` and, `<html>` tags, which also give your browser additional information.
+Anything inside of `<p>` tags is a paragraph.
+Finally, an `<a>` tag is a link.
+In this case, the line of code `ahref="https://www.example.com"` inside the `<a>` tag  tells your browser to create a link to https://www.iana.org/domains/example.
+All of the HTML in this example is wrapped in `<body>`, `<div>` and, `<html>` tags, which give your browser additional information.

 To see this website live, you can head to [www.example.com](http://www.example.com).